 3. TrueFoundry MCP Gateway

-TrueFoundry combines MCP gateway capabilities with broader AI infrastructure management, achieving 3-4ms latency and 350+ RPS on just 1 vCPU.
-The unified control plane manages both LLM serving and tool orchestration—reducing operational complexity for teams running multiple AI workloads.
+TrueFoundry combines MCP gateway capabilities with broader AI infrastructure management, with public references often citing best-case overhead around a few milliseconds and throughput around 350+ RPS per core.
+Actual latency depends on deployment configuration, workload, and policy setup.
+The unified control plane manages both LLM serving and tool orchestration, reducing operational complexity for teams running multiple AI workloads.

 Where TrueFoundry Fits Best: